BabDev/Transifex-API/docs/classes/Transifex.md

 - 'api.username' - The username of the user account you are using to authenticate to the Transifex API
 - 'api.password' - The password of the user account you are using to authenticate to the Transifex API
-- 'api.url' - The base API URL for connecting to the Transifex API, this typically should remain unchanged
+- 'base_url' - The base API URL for connecting to the Transifex API, this typically should remain unchanged
 - 'object.namespace' - A custom base namespace to locate `TransifexObject` implementations in

-The following options are part of the [Http](Http.md) class options and can only be set when the `Transifex` object is instantiated without injecting a `Http` instance or by creating a `Http` instance and setting the options on it before injecting it into the `Transifex` object.

-- 'timeout' - Used by the `Joomla\Http` transport objects to set a length of time (in seconds) before a connection times out
-- 'userAgent' - Used by the `Joomla\Http` transport objects to set a user agent string for the API connection
+Please refer to the [Guzzle documentation](http://docs.guzzlephp.org/en/latest/) for information on how to configure the Guzzle HTTP client.

 ### Retrieving a TransifexObject instance